dantincu/dantincu.github.io/npm-workspaces/setup-typescript-monorepo/notes.md

 >     }
 > }
 > ```
 > As explained in the [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/project-references.html#composite), set the `composite` option to `true`.
-Since you’re likely to reference this project in other parts of the monorepo, this enables you to reference this package in other `tsconfig.json`.
+Since you're likely to reference this project in other parts of the monorepo, this enables you to reference this package in other `tsconfig.json`.
 >
 > Then create a `src` directory:
 > ```